adrmisty/tfg-external-translation_gui/README.md

 Developed by **Adriana Rodríguez Flórez**, undergraduate student at the BSc in Computer Science and Software Engineering at the University of Oviedo (Asturias, Spain).

+## 💡 To Do
+* Deploy application in a Docker container.
+* Windows Speech API to read translations.
+* Abstract app from AI model.
+* Secure the OS.
+* Maybe use the AI to describe images (?).

 ## 🏛️ Architecture